 get on stage at Hoopla!

-People from Hoopla courses receive amazing ongoing performing opportunities with the chance to perform on a weekly basis in one of our House Teams at our improv theatre.
+People from our courses receive amazing ongoing performing opportunities with the chance to perform on a weekly basis in one of our House Teams at our improv theatre.

-This year we are starting one new Hoopla House Team per month and will be announcing auditions on this page and on our email newsletter.
+This year we are starting multiple house teams each season and will be announcing auditions on this page and on our email newsletter.